TheFoxyHu3/Vijoy-for-LOVE/README.md

 - Nothing

 **Returns**
-- The angle in gon (grado) of vjoy.
+- The angle in gon (grado) of Vijoy.

 <div id="fun-gt-active-ray"/>